fallin/Itc4net/README.md

 ### Overview

 This project is a C#/.NET implementation of the ideas presented in the 2008 paper, [Interval Tree Clocks: A Logical Clock for Dynamic Systems](http://gsd.di.uminho.pt/members/cbm/ps/itc2008.pdf).
-An Interval Tree Clock (ITC) provides a means of causality tracking in a distributed system with a dynamic number of participants and offers a way to determine the partial ordering of events, i.e., a happened-before relation.
+An Interval Tree Clock (ITC) provides a means of causality tracking in a distributed system with a dynamic number of participants and offers a way to determine the partial ordering of events.

 The term *causality* in distributed systems originates from the concept of causality in physics where "causal connections gives us the only ordering of events that all observers will agree on" ([The Speed of Light is NOT About Light](https://youtu.be/msVuCEs8Ydo?t=44s) | [PBS Digital Studios | Space Time](https://www.youtube.com/channel/UC7_gcs09iThXybpVgjHZ_7g)).
 In relativity, observers moving relative to each other may not agree on the elapsed time or distance between events.
-Similarly, in distributed systems, a causal history (or compressed representation) is necessary to determine the partial ordering of events or the detection of inconsistent data replicas because physical clocks are unreliable.
+Although disagreements in the order of events in distributed systems are not due to moving reference frames, they share a common problem: physical clocks are inadequate to determine the order of events when involving more than one observer.
+There is no global clock.
+A causal history (or compressed representation) is necessary to determine the partial ordering of events or the detection of inconsistent data replicas because physical clocks are unreliable.

 ### Getting Started